-Tooth decay treatment is one the most common procedures performed by your Brooklyn family dentists.
+Tooth decay treatment is one the most common procedures performed by your family dentists Alex & Igor Khabensky, DDS.
 When you want to reverse tooth decay, entrust your and your family’s dental health to the experienced hands of a trained general dentist.
 You can’t cure tooth decay, but it’s possible to prevent it with regular brushing, flossing, and visits to your dentist.
-Come to our Brooklyn dentistry clinic to receive the most efficient, functional, and highly esthetic results.
+Visit your local Brooklyn dentistry practice to receive the most efficient, functional, and highly esthetic results.

 The destruction of enamel — which is the hard, outer layer of your teeth — happens during a process called tooth decay.
 A tooth cavity is a problem that can affect children, teens, and adults.
 If caught early enough, it can be an easy, relatively inexpensive issue to treat.
 But regardless of how early it’s caught, tooth decay treatment always begins with a visit to your Brooklyn family dentist.

 Early tooth decay starts with the presence of sticky bacteria, called plaque, that regularly forms on your teeth.
 When sugars are introduced to the dental plaque, the bacteria inside release an acid that attacks your enamel.
 The sticky nature of the plaque keeps these acids in contact with your teeth, which then breaks down your enamel over time, creating the potential for cavities or dental caries.

 Symptoms of Tooth Decay

 Tooth decay symptoms vary depending on the severity and location.
 In fact, when a cavity is just beginning, it’s possible that you won’t notice any pain at all.
 But as the infection grows and results in a cavity, you may develop symptoms such as:

 - Toothaches without any apparent cause

 - Over-sensitive teeth

 - Mild to severe tooth pain when consuming something hot, cold or sweet

 - Visible pits in your teeth